printix/Power-BI/Readme.md

  ### Step 1.4 Set a schedule

- To ensure we have updated data on a daily basis, we will set up a schedule to run the runbook on a daily basis.
+ To ensure we have updated data daily, we will set up a schedule to run the runbook on a daily basis.

  In the left menu of the **Get-PrintixDataExtract** runbook, select **Schedules** and hit the **Add a schedule** button.